docPoacher/hello-world/quotes.md

   (Dubos 1950, pp. 395–396)
 </details>

-Annual meeting of the toupe enthusiasts: a Toupe is very easy to pull off.
+Annual meeting of the toupee enthusiasts: a Toupee is very easy to pull off.